 2015: Leigh and Hall drainage channel improvements phase two, and Tucker Addition, Fern, Chester and Hartford water line replacements.

-2016: ADA-compliant sidewalks along Airport Road from Wings of Hope Family Crisis Services toward public bus stop.
+2016: ADA-compliant sidewalks, crosswalks and bus stops along Airport Road from Wings of Hope Family Crisis Services.

 The CDBG grant is typically around $100,000.
 With the required one-to-one match, the project will total around $200,000.
 Stillwater City Council approves the project(s) and funding and the City of Stillwater administers the project(s).